Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 exploited by a 0day vulnerability.
 It would however not protect from attacks targeting other services, or if an attacker already has access to the system (e.g. logging in as a legitimate user).

-¹ Is it harder to overwrite an inode than path?
+¹ Surely it is harder to overwrite a file (inode) than a path (where we could create a file if it would not exist).

 ### Practical